yaapu/FrskyTelemetryScript/README.md

 ## Voltage Sources

 Battery voltage is tracked independentely for 3 battery sources: FLVSS, analog port A2 and flight controller.
 (The script can use the A2 analog voltage source from X4R and X6R receivers, a2 would be displayed next to cell voltage).
-A short press of [ENTER] cycles between all the sources.
-Min value is also tracked for the 3 sources and can be shown with a [MENU] short press.
+A short press of [ENTER] on Taranis or [ENCODER on Horus ]cycles between all the sources.
+Min value is also tracked for the 3 sources and can be shown with a [MENU] short press on Taranis or [SYS] on the Horus.

 If you use a second FLVSS voltage sensor the OpenTX variable has to be renamed to "Cel2"

 When a second battery is detected the script also tracks "aggregate" battery values and shows a "B1+B2" label in the right panel.
 Cell value and battery voltage is the "minimum" between the two batteries, current is summed and capacity percent is averaged.
-A short press of [MENU] will show min/max values for this aggregate view.
+A short press of [MENU] on Taranis or [ENCODER] on the Horus will show min/max values for this aggregate view.

-A short press of [ENTER] switches from single aggregate view to individual dual battery view.
-Subsequent short presses of [ENTER] in this dual view will cycle between voltage sources.
-In dual view a short press of [MENU] shows individual packs min/max values.
+A short press of [ENTER] on the Taranis or [ENCODER] on the Horus switches from single aggregate view to individual dual battery view.
+Subsequent short presses of [ENTER]/[ENCODER] in this dual view will cycle between voltage sources.
+In dual view a short press of [MENU] on Taranis or [SYS] on Horus shows individual packs min/max values.

-To get back to aggregate view short press [EXIT].
+To get back to aggregate view short press [EXIT] on Taranis or [RTN] on Horus.

 ## Cell Count Detection